mesonbuild/meson/docs/markdown/Creating-OSX-packages.md

         <other flags you might need>
 ```

-Now when we do `ninja install` the bundle is properly staged.
+Now when we do `meson install` the bundle is properly staged.
 If you
 have any resource files or data, you need to install them into
 `Contents/Resources` either by custom install commands or specifying
 more install paths to the Meson command.